 Rhode Island School of Design’s Board of Trustees Elects New Members

-PROVIDENCE, RI – The Board of Trustees at Rhode Island School of Design (RISD) is proud to announce the election of Ashleigh Axios, Donald Choi, Michelle Ebanks, David Lee and Todd Waterbury as its newest term trustees.
-They will each serve a three-year term through May 2024.
+PROVIDENCE, RI – August 16, 2023 – The Board of Trustees at Rhode Island School of Design (RISD) is proud to announce the election of Ryan Cunningham (BFA 02 Film/Animation/Video) and Geetanjali Kirloskar as its newest term trustees.
+They will each serve a three-year term through May 2026.

 The experiences and accomplishments of RISD’s new term trustees include:

-Also new to the Board this year are Shefali Kushalani Parent 22, chair, Families Association and Rex Wong BArch 03, president, Alumni Association, who join the Board as Ex Officio trustees.
+Also new to the Board this year is Sonja O’Donnell (Parent 22), chair, Families Association Leadership Council, who joins the Board as an Ex Officio trustee.

-RISD’s Officers of the Board include Chair Michael H. Spalter, Vice Chairs Ilene Chaiken (BFA 79 Graphic Design/Parent 18), Karen Hammond, Jon Kamen Parent 09, Tavares Strachan (BFA 03 Glass) and Margaret A. Williams.
-More information on RISD’s Board of Trustees, including the complete current list of members, can be found here.
+Officers of RISD’s Board of Trustees include Co-Chairs Blumberg and Chaiken, as well as Karen Hammond, Jon Kamen (Parent 09) and Tavares Strachan (BFA 03 Glass).
+More information about the board, including the complete current list of members, can be found here.

 About Rhode Island School of Design